etvascom/etvas-automat/README.md

 }
 ```

-`hideRating` - pass `true` to hide the product rating on your card.
+`hideRating` - pass `true` to hide the product rating on the main product card.
 By default, the rating is shown, so there is no need to pass a `false` value.

 ### Display Discover page